-The long bulk attenuation length of 414 cm for the PHT-0044 fibre combined with the XP2020 agrees well with the specification supplied by the manufacturer, which was extracted using a Sr electron source and a bi-alkali vacuum PMT.
-Those measurements were made between 64 cm and 200 cm and are dominated by the long component .
-For the BCF-20 fibre, on the other hand, the manufacturer's specification was derived using bi-alkali PMT's and our results cannot be compared directly to those.
-However, the smoothly varying and relatively flat QE response of a PMT over the emission spectrum of BCF-20 (approximately 460 nm to 560 nm; see Figs. 12b and 13) will not alter the weighted attenuation length of 408 cm, and St. Gobain quotes a value larger than 350 cm.
+The long bulk attenuation length of 414 cm for the PHT-0044 fiber combined with the XP2020 agrees well with the specification supplied by the manufacturer, which was extracted using an Sr electron source and a bi-alkali vacuum PMT.
+Those measurements were made between 64 and 200 cm and are dominated by the long component.
+For the BCF-20 fiber, on the other hand, the manufacturer's specification was derived using bi-alkali PMT's and our results cannot be compared directly to those.
+However, the smoothly varying and relatively flat QE response of a PMT over the emission spectrum of BCF-20 (approximately 460-560 nm; see Figs. 10b and 11) will not alter the weighted attenuation length of 408 cm, and St. Gobain quotes a value larger than 350 cm.
 In conclusion, our measurements using UV light sources and a spectral deconvolution agree very well with the manufacturer's ones using an electron source, once the range of distance measurements are taken into consideration.